alzohrah/iot_app/check-up_IoT_application.md

 ## Estimated Time
-- Create IBM Watson Visual Recognition should take less than 3 minutes.
 - Creating and configure your Node-RED application on IBM Cloud should take less than 10 minutes.
 - Developing the complete application on Node-RED should take a maximum 5 minutes.
-- Overall the time for completing this project should take approximately 20 minutes.
+- Overall the time for completing this project should take approximately 15 minutes.